Your easy adv server system.

 Now you have an ID and a “ClickTag”.

 Get the ClickTag and put it in your HTML5 banner, in the index.html file and create the ZIP archive.

 When you have your ZIP file with the correct ClickTag you can proceed and upload it in AdAdmin.

 Extra info for responsive banners

-If you want to create a responsive banner you must create the appropriate rules in your css.
+If you want to create a responsive banner with HTML5 and ZIP files, you must create the appropriate rules in your css.
 You have to use the design media queries inside your CSS rules to enable responsive behaviour.

-The AdAdmin software allows you to made responsive HTML5 banners and you have to place them in a responsive banner position.
+The AdAdmin software allows you to make responsive HTML5 banners and you have to place them in a responsive banner position.